ewancoder/tyr-ops/install.md

 This doesn't work during hostinstall/livecd, so we need to do this manually rigth after booting into the system:

+0. (to delete old entries): efibootmgr, efibootmgr -b 0000 -B (0000 id of it, -B deletes)
 1. Re-install bootctl so it creates EFI record, from within installed and loaded system.
 2. Re-enroll all drives to TPM2 (it asks for password after install).
 3. Enable UFW - for now not automated (sudo ufw enable)